Piccata milanese english 2

 Piccata

-The Piccata should be covered on both sides with the parmesan egg coating and get a beautiful golden brown color.
+The Piccata should be covered on both sides with the Parmesan egg coating and get a beautiful golden brown colour.

 What to serve with Piccata Milanese: